Probing intracluster gas with Faraday Rotation from black hole jets

 First of all, we should talk a little bit about Active Galactic Nuclei, or 'AGN'.

 At the centre of nearly every galaxy we have a supermassive black hole.
-Matter that's nearby will begin to fall in, forming a disk and orbiting faster and faster as it does so, and will eventually accrete onto this black hole.
-Because we always need to conserve angular momentum, some of this material is slingshotted out of the disk along the poles of the black hole.
-We see this material as giant jets at radio and X-ray frequencies.
+Matter that's nearby will begin to fall in, forming a disk which orbits faster and faster the closer in you get, eventually accreting onto the black hole.
+But in order to accrete, the material in the disk has to go from “spinning” to “not spinning” very quickly, and because we always need to conserve angular momentum, some of this material is slingshot out of the disk as a result.
+We see this material as giant jets of plasma that are expelled from the “poles” of the black hole, which we can observe at radio and X-ray frequencies (among others).

-These jets are made up of a plasma of either protons+electrons or electrons+positrons.
-They're relativistic, at least on parsec scales and possibly up to kiloparsec scales.
-There are also magnetic fields threading the jets, although where this field is generated isn't fully understood yet.
+These jets are made up of a plasma containing a mix of protons, electrons, and positrons (the anti-matter analogue to the electron).
+These particles are travelling at relativistic speeds, at least on parsec scales and possibly up to kiloparsec scales.
+There are also magnetic fields threading and winding their way through the jets, although we don’t fully understand where or how these fields are generated yet.

-To gie you an idea of scale here, this is Hercules A (right), also known as 3C 348.
-It's the giant elliptical galaxy in the centre of the image, and at optical wavelengths, it looks quite normal.
+To give you an idea of the scale here, this is Hercules A (right), also known by the memorable designation 3C 348.
+It's the giant elliptical galaxy in the centre of the image, and at optical wavelengths, it looks just like many other galaxies of its kind: a big smudge.
 But when we look in the radio (pink overlay), we see massive jets of material coming out from this galaxy.
 These are in fact about 1.5 million light years long, completely dwarfing their giant elliptical host.

 There's also some observational evidence to back it up as well.

-This image is showing a source from the Radio Galaxy Zoo catalogue, with the central galaxy indicated by the green star and the heat map showing the radio jets.
+This image (left) is showing a source from the Radio Galaxy Zoo catalogue, with the central galaxy indicated by the green star and the heat map (the red background) showing the radio jets.
 We can immediately see that these two jets are very different.
-One flares very close in to the core and then peters out a wisp, whilst the other travels much farther and terminates with a hotspot.
+One (upper right) flares very close in to the core and then peters out a wisp, whilst the other (lower left) travels much farther and terminates with a hotspot.
+The characteristics of the jet, including things like length and brightness, are collectively known as the jet morphology.
 This is quite an extreme case, and such sources with extreme jet differences are known as Hybrid Morphology Radio Sources, or HyMoRS for short.
-Since these two jets have been produced by the same material accreting onto the same black hole, it stands to reason that their asymmetry is caused by the environment.
+Since these two jets have been produced by the same reservoir of material accreting onto the same black hole, it stands to reason that their asymmetry is caused by the environment.
 This is a case of nurture over nature.

 So if we really want to understand how jets grow and evolve and why they come in so many shapes and sizes, we want to know as much about their environment as we can.
 Unfortunately, we don't have really great measurements for this.